worashf/todo-list/README.md

 ## Usage

-First copy this repo and clone it on your machine using this [link](ghttps://github.com/worashf/todo-list).
+1. First copy this repo and clone it on your machine using this [link](ghttps://github.com/worashf/todo-list).
+2. run 'npm install' to install the dependecies
+3. run 'npm start' to run the project
+4. run 'npm run build' to build the project

 # Authors